MisterM13/FunPrograms/AdventCalendar/README.md

 ## Notes:
 If it's not advent, the program only prints a black Christmas tree.
 The Program automatically knows which day of advent it is.
 To run the Advent Calendar java is needed.
 You can download it [here.](https://www.oracle.com/java/technologies/javase-downloads.html)
+Java maybe needs a helper to install itself on the system.

 Languages used:
 - java